-We use two main sources of data in this paper.
-First, official and original audit reports for 100 randomly sampled mandals across 8 districts of AP were obtained from the state auditor.21 In each randomly chosen mandal, three GPs were selected based on the following criteria: the GP which was the administrative headquarter of the mandal, one GP randomly selected from all GPs reserved for a woman sarpanch and one randomly selected from GPs not reserved for a woman sarpanch in that mandal in 2006.
-22 We, thus, randomly sampled 300 GPs across the 100 mandals.
+&lt;sup>25These eight districts were Mahbubnagar, Medak, Nizamabad, Warangal, and Khammam (north or Telangana region, now part of Telangana state), Anantpur and Kurnool (south or Rayalseema region), and Guntur (west or coastal region).
+NREGA was implemented in February 2006 in all these districts, except Kurnool and Guntur, which implemented the program from April, 2007 onwards.
+Even though the program was officially rolled out in February 2006, implementation gathered steam in the latter half of the calendar criteria: the GP which was the administrative headquarter of the mandal, one GP randomly selected from all GPs reserved for a woman sarpanch and one randomly selected from GPs not reserved for a woman sarpanch in that mandal in 2006.
+We, thus, randomly sampled 300 GPs across the 100 mandals.
 We extracted data from the first round of audits that began in 2006 and until mid-2010.
 Panel data of audit report findings were constructed for each sampled GP with an average of over two reports per GP for this period.
-23 The second data source is a primary survey we conducted in all 300 sampled GPs in 2011-12 to collect information on GP and sarpanch characteristics.
-Retrospective data on the elections to the village council (votes received by each contestant in the sarpanch election and their party affiliation) in July 2006 were gathered from the elected sarpanch.24
+The second data source is a primary survey we conducted in all 300 sampled GPs in 2011-12 to collect information on GP and sarpanch characteristics.
+Retrospective data on the elections to the village council (votes received by each contestant in the sarpanch.

 Table 1, Panel 1 describes the GP level characteristics.
 In Panel 2, we show the individual characteristics of the sarpanch chosen in the 2006 village council elections.
-The two main political parties during the 2006 elections were INC and TDP - 44.5% of the elected candidates were affiliated with the INC while 35.8% were affiliated with the TDP party.25
+The two main political parties during the 2006 elections were INC and TDP - 44.5% of the elected candidates were affiliated with the INC while 35.8% were affiliated with the TDP party.
+The summary statistics on the retrospective sarpanch election data are in Panel 3 of Table 1.
+The number of contestants in the sarpanch election was just under 3, on average.
+The typical winning candidate received 21% more votes, of the total votes polled, than her closest contestant.
+Hence the average electoral competition (1 - margin of victory) is 79%.